jaroslav2324/ComputerGraphics/README.md

 # ComputerGraphics

-Компьютерная графика in Visual Studio
+Made in Visual Studio using SDL 2.0.20.